Doodihealz/ImprovedSkills/README.md

-# ImprovedSkills
+ImprovedSkills
-For Azerothcore using the Eluna engine
+For AzerothCore using the Eluna engine

-Grants XP and bonus item procs for gathering, crafting bars, inks, and leather based on player level and profession skill.
+Grants XP and bonus item procs when gathering, smelting bars, creating inks, or crafting leather.
+XP scales with player level; proc chances scale with profession skill.
+Fully configurable—adjust XP per node, or disable XP/procs as needed.
-Can be edited to change exp amounts per ore, disable exp, or disable procs all together.

-Installation:
-Just drop it in your scripts folder and enjoy.

-You may freely edit and use this script, I just ask you to credit me is all.

-Made by:
+Installation: Drop into your scripts folder.

+Free to use and modify—just credit me.
-Doodihealz / Corey
+Author: Doodihealz / Corey